MohammadHosseinGhorbani/hokm-telegram/README.md

 ## Customization
 - **Languages:** Add or edit YAML files in `hokm_bot/locales/`.
 - **Stickers:** Update `stickers.json` and `stickers_unique.json` for custom card stickers.

+## hokm_game Package
+The `hokm_game` package contains the core logic for the Hokm card game, including card management, player interactions, and game state management.
+While it is specifically designed for integration with the Hokm Telegram Bot, its robust design allows it to be used in other applications that require Hokm game functionality.

 ## Data Persistence
 - Game and group settings are stored in `hokm_bot/database/groups.db` (SQLite).